tacman/msgphp/docs/cookbook/user-bundle/installation.md

 ### Override Mapping Configuration

-If for some reason the default mapping needs to be customized, create the file `config/msgphp/doctrine/User.Entity.User.orm.xml`:
+If, for some reason, the default mapping needs to be customized, create the file `config/msgphp/doctrine/User.User.orm.xml`:

 ```xml
 <doctrine-mapping>